 Majors Impactions and Required Auditions

-Cal State East Bay has two impacted majors: Business Administration and Nursing.
+Cal State East Bay has one impacted major: Nursing.
 Supplemental applications are required.
-Please visit the following department web sites for full program impaction details and deadlines:
+Please visit the following department website for full program impaction details and deadlines:

 For more information about impaction, visit the CSU Impaction Information web page.

 Cal State East Bay's Department of Music requires all Music BA applicants to audition on their instrument.
 Please visit the Music Department web site to learn how to schedule an audtion.
 Find the Prospect Music Student Auditions link at the top of the page.